 Fix WordPress Drop Down Menu not Working on iPad

-You could move the link to the sub-menu instead.
-Then create a custom main menu item with a “#” in the URL field like this:
+To create a custom main menu item with a “#” in the URL we would set that menu item up like this:

 Test Your Fix with Chrome Developer Tools